Air Force's Newest Recruits Graduate

 "Those who graduate from the Command and Recruit Training Squadron are now well prepared to serve the RNZAF and the wider community.
 The course is not easy; it demands a lot from those who go through it.

 "These graduates have met the challenges and requirements of the course and deserve to share a great sense of personal and Service pride as they celebrate their success and look to the future.
 They now begin exciting and rewarding careers."

 Recruit hometown locations include Northland, Auckland, Waikato, Bay of Plenty, East Coast, Hawkes Bay, Manawatu, Rangitikei, Taranaki, Wairarapa, Kapiti, Wellington, Nelson, Marlborough, Canterbury, Mid-Canterbury, Otago and the Catlins.

 The parade included a drill display, a physical training display and a performance of the RNZAF Haka, Ko Te Taua-A-Rangi.
 Taua-A-Rangi means ‘war party of the sky’.

 The new graduates will now commence specialist training in one of the Air Force’s diverse operational support, technical, or aircrew trades.

-programme the essentials of Discipline, Teamwork, General Service Knowledge and Military Skills are taught so that at the end of the course graduates are capable of taking their place in the Air Force, in peace and on operations.
+- Over a 14-week training programme the essentials of Discipline, Teamwork, General Service Knowledge and Military Skills are taught so that at the end of the course graduates are capable of taking their place in the Air Force, in peace and on operations.

-Whilst at Woodbourne, recruits live in 16-person dormitories where they learn to develop teamwork, tolerance, discipline and respect for others.
+- While at Woodbourne, recruits live in 16-person dormitories where they learn to develop teamwork, tolerance, discipline and respect for others.